andydixon/go-pornoliser/README.md

 # go-pornoliser
-A migration of the pornolizer to Golang
+A migration of the pornolize.com to Golang CLI